Personality Disorders: Types, Causes, and Support

-This course examines personality disorders from a range of perspectives including medical and psycho-social.
-We look at concepts of 'normal' and 'abnormal' personalities, and the pros and cons of this model.
-We then focus on the causes of personality disorders, and the core traits of the diagnosis, before moving on to the borderline, narcissistic, and anti-social personality disorders.
-We finish up with treatments, support and self-help.
+Central Training's Personality Disorders: Types, Causes and Support 1 day course examines personality disorders from a range of perspectives including medical and psycho-social.
+The concepts of 'normal' and 'abnormal' personalities will be discussed in relation to the pros and cons of this model.
+The trainer will then focus on the causes of personality disorders, and the core traits of the diagnosis, before moving on to the borderline, narcissistic, and anti-social personality disorders.
+Delegates will finally be introduced to various options for treatment, support and self-help.

 Methods of Delivery